Joe-Collins-1986/minesweeper/README.md

    9. time module:
       - Used to time game
    10. math module:
          - Round down seconds
-   11. random module
+   11. random module:
          - Used to randomly place mines
-   12. pyfiglet module
+   12. pyfiglet module:
          - Used to build aesthetically pleasing titles
    13. colorama module:
          - Used to color validations
-   14. gspread
+   14. gspread:
          - Used to read and update google sheets
-   15. google.oauth2.service_account
+   15. google.oauth2.service_account:
          - Allow API link to google sheets using credentials

    See requirements.txt for versions of modules used.